yuefan98/nleis.py/docs/source/getting-started.rst

 Step 4: Define your model
 ==========================

 Unlike :code:`impedance.py`, the smallest building block is a nonlinear Randles circuit (charge transfer only).
 Please refer to :doc:`examples/nleis_example` on how to define a nonlinear equivalent circuit model.
-In short, if you are familiar with linear ECM, you can easily create a nonlinear ECM by adding an `n` to the end of each linear element that can generate nonlinearity.
+In short, if you are familiar with linear equivalent circuit models (ECM), you can easily create a nonlinear ECM by adding an `n` to the end of each linear element that can generate nonlinearity.
 The following example presents a cell model with porous electrodes composed of spherical particles for both the positive and negative electrodes.
 For EIS, the response of the two porous electrodes are in series with an ohmic resistance and an inductance (EIS_circuit).
 The 2nd-NLEIS response is defined as the difference between the responses of the positive and negative electrodes (NLEIS_circuit).